Well, when we were last together, ladies and gentlemen, I was sharing with you a confounding computer problem.

 But through Haiti, Somalia, and Kosovo, our tactics and procedures, techniques were essentially the same, which leads me to think that the only reason for this uproar is because of the left's hatred for Bush, and that they'll do anything, even at the expense of soldiers' lives over here, to embarrass him.

-He continues, though I think even worse, has been the Department of Defense reaction to whole matter.
+He continues, though, I think even worse has been the Department of Defense reaction to the whole matter.

-They've hamstrung interrogation and counterintelligence to the point now where no interrogation is done, and interrogators uh wait meekly inside the gates of forward operating basis, hoping some Iraqi will trundle through the gate and give up information on local insurgents for a piddling twenty dollars.
+They've hamstrung interrogation and counterintelligence to the point now where no interrogation is done and interrogators wait meekly inside the gates of forward operating bases, hoping some Iraqi will trundle through the gate and give up information on local insurgents for a piddling $20.

 They've even gone as far as rewriting the interrogation manual, citing addendums to Geneva that the U.S. never ratified, took out approaches that seemed harsh, and made the legal portions to read like the manifesto for Amnesty International.